Kroneckera/random-projections/README.md

 The interactive GUI allows you to:

 - Create and manipulate convex polygons by dragging vertices
-- Set the projection direction using a draggable vector
+- Set the projection direction using two draggable endpoints
+- View polygon geometric properties (area and perimeter) in real-time
 - Toggle between interior and boundary projections
 - Run Monte Carlo approximations with configurable sample sizes
 - Compare exact analytical results with Monte Carlo approximations